Chinese dragon: Botany

 The elm cultivar Ulmus pumila 'Pendula', from northern China, called 'weeping Chinese elm' in the West, is known locally as Lung chao yü shu ('Dragon's-claw elm') owing to its branching.

 Language

 A number of Chinese proverbs and idioms feature references to a dragon, such as "Hoping one's child will become a dragon" (望子成龙 (望子成龍, wàng zǐ chéng lóng, mong6 zi2 sing4 lung4)).

 In popular culture

 As a part of traditional folklore, dragons appear in a variety of mythological fiction.
-Chinese dragons appear in innumerable media across popular culture today, including but not at all limited to: Japanese anime films and television shows, manga, and in Western political cartoons as a personification of the People's Republic of China.
+Chinese dragons appear in innumerable media across popular culture today, including but not at all limited to: Japanese anime and tokusatsu films and television shows, manga, and in Western political cartoons as a personification of the People's Republic of China.